How We Support Members and the Welfare of Those in the Sport

-In light of recent media attention, we are aware that clubs may have increased anxiety about child protection.
-If this is the case, you can contact the STS Child Protection Lead Officer, Jacqui Dunlop by calling 0131 467 2489 or emailing email@example.com.
-Clubs and individuals can also contact Safeguarding in Sport at 0141 419 1156 for advice, guidance and help.
+If clubs or members of the public have any concerns regarding child welfare in shooting, please contact the STS Child Protection Lead Officer, Jacqui Dunlop, by calling 0131 467 2489 or emailing firstname.lastname@example.org.
+Clubs and individuals can also contact Safeguarding in Sport directly at 0141 419 1156 for advice, guidance and help.

 Our Child Protection Policy & Documents